kelloggm/object-construction-checker/must-call-checker/README.md

 ### MustCall Checker

 The MustCall Checker tracks the obligations that an object might have to call particular methods before it is deallocated.
-For example, an object whose static type is `java.net.Socket` might have an obligation to call the `close()` method, to release the socket.
+For example, an object whose type is `java.net.Socket` might have an obligation to call the `close()` method, to release the socket.
 Or, a builder object might have an obligation to call the `build()` method.
+We say that an object `obj` has a *must-call obligation* to call some method `foo` if there exists an execution path on which it is an error for `obj.foo()` not to be invoked before `obj` is deallocated.
+As a shorthand, the documentation for this checker sometimes shortens this to "`obj` must call `foo`" or similar, to refer to the worst case in which `obj` is actually an object that has to call `foo` (even if `obj` sometimes dynamically does not actually need to call `foo`, such as when `obj` is `null`).

 The MustCall Checker does **not** check that these methods have actually been called; rather, it is responsible only for tracking which methods might need to be called.